 Professor, Program Chairperson

-The environment can be understood as a problem that crosses borders in various areas.
-Even a small residence, for example, has connections that constantly go beyond its borders: it affects the local cityscape, receives its supply of energy from areas far away, and eventually even influences climate change for the entire earth.
-Our happiness as human beings is deeply connected to a variety of structural social problems, including the joint ownership of the earth's resources, the balance between cities and nature, and the connection between social maturation and the revitalization of local economies.
-Finding solutions to these problems is an unprecedented challenge for human society, which ever since the Industrial Revolution has pursued an affluent lifestyle requiring international trade based on mass production and energy consumption.
+Our happiness as human beings is deeply connected to a variety of structural social problems, including the sharing of the earth's resources, the balance between cities and nature, and the connection between social maturation and the revitalization of local economies.
+Finding solutions to these problems is an unprecedented challenge for human society, which, ever since the Industrial Revolution, has pursued an affluent lifestyle requiring international trade based on mass production and energy consumption.

-The EG Program develops the individual talents of students who will not be limited by the restrictions of conventional specialized fields, fosters rich and creative ideas, and produces the skills and spirit that will engender new spatial designs and environmental businesses.
+The EG Program develops the individual talents of students who will not be limited by the restrictions of conventional specialized fields, and fosters rich and creative ideas while producing the skills and spirit that will engender new spatial designs and environmental businesses.

 Note: "◎" indicates the Program chairperson.

 |Hiroto Kobayashi||Professor||Architecture, Urban and Rural Design, Machizukuri (Town management)|

 |Manabu Omae||Professor||Mechanical Engineering, Automotive Engineering, Advanced Vehicle Control and Safety Systems|